kevinzhuang01/srp_2025/_profiles/abdullahmaruf.md

   and Solid Earth Sciences; Materials Engineering; Other Computer and Information Sciences; Other Earth and Environmental Sciences; Other Engineering and Technologies;
   Statistics and Probability
+motivation: "Since my undergraduate years as a physics major, I have always been drawn to pursuing problems that spark curiosity and push me to learn more.
+Early on, I was fascinated by condensed matter physics, solid-state systems, and computational approaches to physical problems.
+My journey led me into sustainable energy research and, over time, into computational materials science â\x80\x93 exploring Martian planetary materials, and quantum information science.
+Each new direction revealed a broader landscape of possibilities that I never imagined when I first began.
+As I gained experience, I became deeply interested in the power of deep learning and machine learning to accelerate scientific discovery.
+I have been fortunate to work on challenging projects and to learn from advanced courses and research experiences that strengthened both my theoretical and computational skills.
+More importantly, I have been incredibly fortunate to work with mentors whose guidance, encouragement, and generosity have shaped my growth as a rising scientist.
+Their influence has instilled in me not only a desire to pursue knowledge for its own sake, but also a responsibility to contribute to a thriving and supportive scientific community.
+  If given the opportunity, I hope to continue this collaborative spirit by contributing my skills to meaningful scientific problems, from developing innovative AI-driven workflows to addressing pressing challenges in current scientific research.
+Through this experience, I hope to be able to inspire the next generation of researchers â\x80\x93 especially first-generation college students and those from underrepresented backgrounds â\x80\x93 by fostering a more inclusive and supportive scientific community where all voices are heard, valued, and empowered to thrive."
 image: "/assets/images/pictures/abdullah_maruf.jpg"
 ---